Accessibility

 Autism & Learning Disabilities

 You will hear many loud sounds such as ringing telephones and bells in the Connected Earth building.
 These can be turned off on request: please enquire at the office or phone us in advance on 01798 831370.
-Other areas you might find noisy include the stationery engines building, the narrow-gauge railway and the Café.
+Other areas you might find noisy include the Stationary Engines building, the narrow-gauge railway and the Café.

 You may notice strong smells associated with old vehicles in Connected Earth, the Fire Station, Village Garage and Bus Garage.
 There is a coal furnace in the Blacksmiths’ that smells strongly at times.